Gangster shot dead in front of house in Rajasthan's Sikar | Law-Order

 The Facebook post was later deleted.

-The Teja Sena, an organisation of Jat community people, gave a call of Sikar bandh on Sunday over the killing.
+The Teja Sena, an organisation of Jat community people, called for Sikar bandh on Sunday over the killing.

-The state police swung into action, put up barricades and sealed borders with Haryana and Punjab.
-Intense checking of vehicles was being done at the border.
+Police, meanwhile, has put up barricades and sealed the state's borders with Haryana and Punjab.
+Intense checking of vehicles is being done at border points.

-The Rajasthan Police is also in touch with its Haryana and Punjab counterparts.

-Rohit Godara is a hardcore criminal and he and his gang members are active in the Bikaner division.
+Godara is a hardcore criminal and he and his gang members are active in the Bikaner division, police said.

-Inspector General of Police of Bikaner Omprakash said that intense checking is being done and efforts are being made to identify the location from where the Facebook post was uploaded.
+Inspector General of Police, Bikaner, Omprakash said efforts are being made to identify the location from where Godara shared the Facebook post.

 ''Godara is a hardcore criminal.
 During a special campaign against gangsters and criminals, action on several of his gang members was taken,” he said.

-Checking in other districts in Bikaner division -- Bikaner, Churu, Hanumangarh and Ganganagar -- is also being done.
+Checking in other districts in Bikaner division -- Bikaner, Churu, Hanumangarh and Ganganagar -- is also being done, he said.

+Sikar shares its border with Churu, Jhunjhunu, Nagaur, Jaipur and Haryana.
+Meanwhile, the director of the coaching institute where Kadwasara's daughter is studying to prepare for NEET announced to waive the girl's fees.

-He used to roam around in the area with security personnel.
-After police took action against him and mounted pressure, he moved to Sikar, the police said.
+He used to roam around in the area with security personnel, however, after police took action against him and mounted pressure, he moved to Sikar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)